cageq/knet/README.md

 ## UDP/KCP/HTTP/WEBSOCK

-​	It  provides the  "connection-base" UDP/KCP protocol implements, but also has  the same apis with tcp. you can peek the  code in samples .
+​	It  provides the  "connection-base" UDP/KCP protocol implements, but also has  the same apis with tcp. you can peek the  code in samples directory.

-​	it have basic http/websocket protocol server-side implements,  but need more work to make it  complete.
+​	It have basic http/websocket protocol server-side implements,  but need more work to make it complete.